"The combination of his exceptional intellect with his reliability, care and attention to detail makes him one of the best barristers to work with."

 • injuries arising out of faulty consumer goods

-On the quantification and settlement of claims, James takes an active role in choosing and leading the team; he undertakes the preparation of detailed Statements of Case, Schedules and Counter Schedules himself in heavy actions; he knows the ins and outs of early pathfinder JSMs and how to guide a case towards its best tactical resolution.
+On the quantification and settlement of claims, James takes an active role in choosing and leading the team; he drafts detailed Statements of Case, Schedules and Counter Schedules himself in heavy actions; he knows the ins and outs of early pathfinder JSMs and how to guide a case towards its best tactical resolution.
 He has particular experience in cases of:

 - Serious brain injuries and where the issue of capacity is borderline